 Studies are divided about how much impact TMJ treatment may have on true migraines.
 Some studies show that TMJ treatment reduces the frequency and severity of migraines while other studies show that it only reduces their frequency.

-Relief for Headaches without Medication
+Headache Relief without Medication

 TMJ treatment begins with TENS, a type of electric massage, which can immediately reduce your muscle tension and may provide some relief from TMJ-related headaches.
 Next, you may be fitted with an orthotic appliance, like a mouthguard that you wear at night to keep your jaw in the proper position.
-This will give long-term relief from TMJ headaches.
+This will give long-term relief from a TMJ headache.

 If you live in San Diego, and want to learn whether TMJ treatment can help your headaches, please contact Strober Dental today for a consultation.